Posted on

 - children between 7 and 14 years old are presumptively incapable of negligence, though evidence can overcome this presumption, and

-- children over 14 are presumptively capable of negligence, though evidence can be used to overcome it.8
+- children over 14 are presumptively capable of negligence, though evidence can be used to overcome it.7

 Emergencies

-Medical professionals, especially doctors and surgeons, are held to a higher standard of care when they are providing healthcare.
-Generally, they have to meet the standard of care of others in their profession or medical field.
-If they fail to do so, it can amount to medical malpractice.
+For example, medical providers like doctors and surgeons have to meet the standard of care of others in their profession or medical field.
+If they fail to do so, it can amount to medical malpractice.9

 How does the reasonable person standard fit into personal injury law?

-If you have been hurt by someone else’s negligence, you have to show 4 things to recover compensation under your state’s tort law:
+If you have been hurt by someone else’s negligence, you have to show four things to recover compensation under your state’s tort law:

 - the defendant owed you a legal duty of care,